UK Guide To Ethical Eco-Friendly Christmas Decorations

 Ethical Superstore

 Ethical Superstore has a great range of Fairtrade and eco-friendly decorations this Christmas.
-From Fairtrade hanging star decorations to pretty Fairtrade baubles, they are all handmade from recycled paper.
+From Fairtrade hanging star decorations to pretty Fairtrade baubles, they are all handmade from sustainable materials.
 It’s a great way to spruce up your Christmas tree ethically.

 Also look out for felted wool decorations and gorgeous brass decorations from Amnesty International.